Siege of 's-Hertogenbosch: Background

 The blockade caused an economic crisis for the Republic and it reacted by trying to harm the enemy in its colonies.
 In 1628 one of the many schemes undertaken met with spectacular success when Admiral Piet Hein of the Dutch West India Company captured the Spanish treasure fleet.
-The vastly improved financial situation of the Republic allowed for a major counter-stroke and Stadtholder Frederick Henry decided to break the Habsburg morale by conquering their main stronghold in the Netherlands.
+The vastly improved financial situation of the Republic allowed for a major counter-strike and Stadtholder Frederick Henry decided to break the Habsburg morale by conquering their main stronghold in the Netherlands.
 This came very unexpectedly; most had predicted the goal of his campaign would be Breda, which had been retaken by the Habsburgs in 1625.

 Siege

 Advancing from Grave Frederick Henry laid siege to the city in April 1629, with an army of 24,000 infantry and 4,000 cavalry.
 Among them were between c.13-14,000 troops from Britain, the English being commanded by Horace Vere, Edward Cecil, Sir Charles Morgan, Edward Harwood, while the Scots were commanded by William Brog, Walter Scott, 1st Earl of Buccleuch, Sir George Hay of Kinfauns, and Sir John Halkett (who was killed at the siege).
 Frederick Henry had also hired 4,000 peasants and these would cause a tactical surprise.
 He diverted the two main streams feeding the swamps (the Dommel and the Aa) around the city by means of a double forty kilometre dike, in the form of a giant square, completely enclosing the fortress.
 Thus having created a polder, he began to drain it with (mainly horse) mills.
 After the soil had sufficiently dried out his trenches could approach the city walls.
 Noble visitors from all over Europe visited the siege to admire the novel and spectacular method.

 Of course the Habsburg authorities didn't remain idle while their main bulwark was being reduced.
 They sent a large relief army under command of Frederick Henry's Catholic cousin Hendrik van den Bergh, reaching the city in July.
 Van den Bergh quickly found out that his cousin's circumvallation, successfully tested at the siege of Grol in 1627, was too strong to breach.
 He tried to lure Frederick Henry away by invading the Republic through the Veluwe, capturing Amersfoort on 14 August.
 When his supply base at Wesel was taken, he had to withdraw.

 Meanwhile, the Protestant forces dug themselves ever closer to the city along the southern road from the direction of Vught, continuously bombarding the defences.
 During the siege 28,517 cannonballs were fired.
 On 18 July the large Fortress Isabella fell, followed the next day by Fort Anthony.
 Despite repeated sallies by the 2,500 men of the garrison, the attackers slowly worked their way to the southern city gate.
 There they undermined Bastion Vught; in the early hours of 11 September a massive explosion caused a large breach in the ramparts.
 On 14 September its military governor Anthonie Schetz surrendered the city.